YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    TRO[LLBACK][:tvexpr] [intexpr]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The optional integer expression indicates an argument specifying incremental rollback.
 If the value of the argument expression is greater than zero, it specifies the value of $TLEVEL to be achieved by the rollback.
 If the value of the expression is less than zero, the result is the number of levels to rollback.
 For example; -1 means rollback one level.
-If the argument expression is zero, the effect is same as not specifying the argument, that is, the entire YottaDB/GT.M transaction is rolled back.
+If the argument expression is zero, the effect is same as not specifying the argument, that is, the entire YottaDB transaction is rolled back.
 * Attempting to rollback more than $TLEVEL levels (the outermost transaction) generates an error.
 * When the TROLLBACK has no argument, at least two (2) spaces must follow the command to separate it from the next command on the line.
 * In order to allow for error recovery and/or access to the global context of the error, errors do not initiate implicit ROLLBACKs.
 Therefore, the code for handling errors during transactions should generally include a TROLLBACK.
 Because the TROLLBACK releases resources held by the transaction, it should appear as early as possible in the error handling code.
 * A TROLLBACK does not cause a transfer of control but is typically associated with one such as a QUIT (or GOTO).
 * TROLLBACK to a $TLEVEL other than zero (0) leaves $REFERENCE empty.
 This behavior is same as a full TROLLBACK to $TEVEL=0.

-For an example of the use of the TROLLBACK command, see Chapter 5: “General Language Features of M”.
+For an example of the use of the TROLLBACK command, see `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

 ------------------
 TStart
 ------------------

 The TSTART command marks the beginning of a transaction or sub-transaction and increments $TLEVEL.
 When TSTART marks the beginning of a transaction ($TLEVEL=1), its arguments determine whether the transaction may RESTART and whether serializability is enforced.
 If a transaction may RESTART, the TSTART arguments determine which local variables are restored during a RESTART.
-Serializability is enforced by LOCK commands or, if the SERIAL keyword is specified, by YottaDB/GT.M.
+Serializability is enforced by LOCK commands or, if the SERIAL keyword is specified, by YottaDB.

 The format of the TSTART command is:

 .. parsed-literal::
    TS[TART][:tvexpr] [([lvn...])\|lvn|*\|][:keyword|(keyword...)]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * If $TLEVEL is 0 before the TSTART, the TSTART starts a transaction; otherwise it starts a sub-transaction.
 * If the TSTART initiates a transaction and the portion of the argument before the colon (:) delimiter is empty, the transaction is not eligible for RESTART.
 If the TSTART starts a transaction ($TLEVEL=0) and the portion of the argument before the colon is not empty, the transaction is eligible for RESTART.
 If the TSTART is nested (starts a sub-transaction), its arguments have no effect on whether the transaction is eligible for RESTART.
 * If the portion of the argument before the colon is an asterisk (*), any subsequent RESTART restores all local variables to the value they had when the TSTART was executed.